The conclusion satisfies before the data does.

 Examining interpretation, not just information.

 Most conversations about data focus on tools and techniques.
-In Plain Byte focuses on something else: the interpretation choices that happen before anyone opens a spreadsheet.
+In Plain Byte focuses on something else: the interpretation choices that happen before anyone reaches a conclusion.

 How you frame a question determines what patterns you'll see.
 Which metrics matter reveals who benefits from the conclusion.
 The comparisons you make are judgment calls, not technical ones.